cuongpiger/kolla-ansible/doc/source/reference/compute/libvirt-guide.rst

    libvirt_tls: "yes"

-Creation of production-ready TLS certificates is currently out-of-scope for Kolla Ansible.
-You will need to either use an existing Internal CA or you will need to generate your own offline CA. For the TLS communication to work correctly you will have to supply Kolla Ansible the following pieces of
+Creation of the TLS certificates is currently out-of-scope for Kolla Ansible.
-information:
+You will need to either use an existing Internal CA or you will need to generate your own offline CA. For the TLS communication to work correctly you will have to supply Kolla Ansible the following pieces of information:

 * cacert.pem